microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 #### Assistant Invocation Settings

 When invoking an `OpenAIAssistantAgent` directly (no-chat), settings that only apply to a discrete run may be specified.
 These settings are defined as `OpenAIAssistantInvocationSettings` and ovetake precedence over any corresponding assistant or thread settings.

+> Note: These settings are also impacted by the `ToolCallBehavior` / `FunctionChoiceBehavior` quadary.

 <p align="center">
 <kbd><img src="diagrams/assistant-invocationsettings.png" style="width: 370pt;"></kbd>